The Mont Saint-Michel: Digital perspectives on the model

 But the crown jewel of the collection is the model of Mont-Saint-Michel—a rocky headland off the Normandy coast with a Benedictine abbey that’s an architectural marvel in its own right—presented by a monk to Louis XIV in 1701.

-Visit the The Mont Saint-Michel: Digital perspectives on the model at The Musée des Plans-Reliefs from October 2018 – February 2019.
+With sincerest thanks to our partners The Mont Saint-Michel: Digital perspectives on the model was on public exhibition at The Musée des Plans-Reliefs from October 2018 – February 2019 and will travel to Seattle, WA in late 2019.